 In this extract, the woman once again examines herself in front of the mirror for reassurance.
 However to her disappointment ‘I’ faithfully reflect her tarnished looks which upset her.
 Tears well up in her eyes and she is left wringing her hands.
 The woman starts crying because she has become very old.
 So she is trembling or shaking.
 Also maybe she is fretting and fuming at the loss of her youth and beauty.
 This reveals her to be a woman of a weak and vain character whose life becomes miserable because she cannot accept the reality.

 I am important to her.
 She comes and goes.

 Rises toward her day after day, like a terrible fish.

 The mirror is very important to the woman because she has ‘seen’ herself in the mirror from her girlhood days to her old age.
 The mirror has always recorded and reflected all the changes in her.
-It is her companion and confident.
+It is her companion and confidant.
 It shows her true self to her.
 She is used to looking at herself in the mirror.
 She has been fond of admiring her youth and beauty as reflected by the mirror.
 But now she does not like wrinkled and aged face.
 She regrets the loss of her youth.
-It is to be noted that ‘the young girl’ and ‘the old woman’ are the same person.
+It is to be noted that ‘the young girl’ and ‘the old woman’ are the same people.
 Looking at herself in the mirror, the old woman travels down the memory lane right up to her childhood days.
 That youth has now disappeared forever.